-Short but intense round of alternative speech therapy may be a better solution for restoring language skills lost to a stroke than any traditional methods.
+An intense round of alternative speech therapy can be a better solution for restoration speaking or singing voice skills (lost in an accident or stroke) and, no doubt, it will supersede any other traditional methods.

-Specialists have found that stroke/post-stroke survivors who have difficulty in speaking or understanding speech, showed some good improvements in language and communication skills after a short term of intense speech therapy.
+Specialists have found that post-accident/stroke survivors who have difficulty in speaking or even understanding speech, showed some good improvements in language and communication skills after a reasonably short term of intense alternative speech therapy.

-Sometimes speech may return all of a sudden on its own even without treatment.
-This condition happens generally after a minor stroke.
-If the stroke survivor’s speech returns, it often happens within a few days, although this happens quite rarely.
-Anyone who has suffered from a severe stroke, causing significant damage to one’s speech pattern, needs a specialized form of voice rehabilitation in order to regain their speech.
+Sometimes, however quite seldom, and due to unknown circumstances and occurrences, speech may return all of a sudden (to some degree) on its own even without any treatments.
+This occurrence happens generally after a minor accident or minor stroke.
+If the survivor’s speech returns, it often happens within a few days, although, it's good to keep in mind that this kind of president still happens quite rarely.
+Anyone who has suffered from a severe accident or stroke, which caused significant damage to their speech or singing patterns, needs a specialized form of voice rehabilitation in order to regain their speaking or singing voice.

-This form of voice rehabilitation (known as the Vocal Science™ Method) has been proven to help post stroke/accident survivors regain vocal skills lost by damage sustained during the stroke or accident.
-This method of voice/vocal rehabilitation will include physical body movements and specialized vocal instruction that will teach the voice disorder sufferer how to correctly and effectively use their speaking (and, if applicable, singing) voice.
+This form of voice rehabilitation (known as the Vocal Science™ Method) has been proven to help post-accident/stroke survivors recapture their vocal skills lost by the damage acquired during the accident and/or stroke.
+The aforementioned method of voice/vocal rehabilitation will include physical body movements and specialized vocal instruction that will teach the voice injury sufferer how to correctly and effectively use their speaking and, (if applicable) singing voice.

-This method of treatment will indeed teach the voice disorder sufferer how to use and improve their speaking skills; however, depending on the severity of the post-stroke/accident symptoms, the time of voice recovery may vary.
+The above-mentioned method of treatment will, nevertheless, teach the voice injury sufferer how to use and improve their speaking or singing skills; Be advised though, that depending on the severity of the post-accident/stroke symptoms, the time of voice recovery may vary.

-The process of the human voice recovering from a stroke is difficult and it takes a lot of motivation and patience.
-With that said, stick with the voice recovery process and your hard work will surely pay off.
-Also, be realistic about your recovery.
-While some people have minor brain damage and minor aphasia, others have more severe damage and may not be able to completely recover their voices after their initial stroke.
-Therefore, it is imperative that you come into this form of alternative speech therapy with realistic goals in mind and a realistic mindset with respect of the level of complete voice recovery.
+The process of the human voice in recovering from an accident or stroke is difficult and it takes a lot of motivation and patience from the sufferer.
+With that said, the sufferer should stay with the voice recovery process and their hard work will surely pay off with satisfactory results.
+Also, the sufferer should be realistic about their voice recovery.
+While some people have minor brain damage, others have more severe damage and thus, unfortunately, they may not be able to completely recover their voice after their initial accident or stroke.
+Therefore, it is imperative that the sufferer embarks on the above-described form of alternative speech therapy with realistic goals in mind, as well as a realistic mindset with respect to their expectations and the actual outcome...

-While no shortcut exists for hard work and time, this form of voice restoration can certainly make the recovery process more efficient.
-Having a program that tailors to your recovery needs, in combination with the latest discoveries of voice enhancement, can increase your chances of reaching your potential; and in a shorter time than you may have thought possible.
+While no shortcut exists for hard work and time, this form of voice restoration can certainly make the recovery process more effective and more efficient.
+Embarking onto a program that tailors to one's recovery needs via the Vocal Science™ Method and its very unique voice/vocal technique, may increase their chances of reaching maximum desirable results leading them to obtain clear, crispy and strong speaking and/or singing voice...